Taal, Batangas: Geography

 According to the Philippine Statistics Authority, the municipality has a land area of 29.76 km2 constituting of the 3,119.75 km2 total area of Batangas.

 It covers an area of 270 km2 and is drained by Pansipit River down into Balayan Bay.
-Pansipit is one of the major ecological highways that allow migration of two fish species: maliputo (Cranx ignobilis) and muslo (Cranx marginalis) which are unique to lake Taal.
+Pansipit is one of the major ecological highways that allow migration of two fish species: maliputo (Caranx ignobilis), and muslo (Caranx marginalis) which are unique to Lake Taal.
 Adult fish migrate to the sea from Taal Lake via Pansipit River and Palanas River in Lemery.
 The tawilis (Harengula tawilis) is a freshwater sardine also endemic to Taal Lake.

 Climate

 Taal has two seasons: dry from November to April, and wet during the rest of the year.
 The lowest minimum temperature does not drop below 20 C while the highest maximum temperature of 34.5 C occurs from March to July of each year.